 primary homework help celts and romans

 buy dissertation online

 Learn to Skate

 The WYC’s learn to skate program aims to help your child move from the boards to gliding around the ice.
-We have prime ice time this winter for beginners and first-timers to have their own space to learn to skate and stop, along with other basic techniques.
-We’ll have an experienced skater on hand to give tips and guidance.
+We have prime ice time this winter for beginners and more experienced skates to have their own space to learn to skate and stop, along with basic and more advanced techniques.
 For kids in grades K-6.

 In hockey 101, kids will begin to explore skating with a stick and puck for the first time.
 TJ will introduce basic stick handling and hockey-related skating skills.

 Winter 2019-20 Schedule